 9. Lake Andrew

 The 918-acre Lake Andrew offers the best day fishing location option for visitors.
-Although the lake’s size may be small to some, it offers a great number of fish options for fishers, such as bass, black crappie, bluegill, panfish, perch, northern pike, and walleye.
+Although the lake’s size may be small to some, it offers a great number of fishing options, such as bass, black crappie, bluegill, panfish, perch, northern pike, and walleye.

-Once the fishing day is concluded, and it is time to take a break from the lake, several resorts and more attractions are located on the shoreline.
+Once the fishing day is concluded, and it is time to take a break from the lake, several resorts and attractions are located on the shoreline of Lake Andrew.

 10. Shagawa Lake

-In the northeastern region lies Shagawa Lake, a lake filled with forested and unforgettable views.
-The depth is grave going as far down as 48 feet, offering several types of fish to catch like northern pike, rock bass, smallmouth bass, and walleye.
-Shagawa Lake gives fishermen a positively fulfilled fishing experience.
+In northeastern MN lies Shagawa Lake, a lake filled with forested and unforgettable views.
+With a max depth of 48 feet, this cool water offers several types of fish to catch like northern pike, rock bass, smallmouth bass, and walleye.
+Shagawa Lake gives fishermen a wide variety of fishing opportunities.

 Boats for rent can be found near the lake along with other visitor attractions in Ely, also known as the doorway to the Superior National Forest, which offers even more attractions aside from the lake itself.
 The options at this lake and the parts surrounding it are endless.

 Nestled in Itasca county and giving water access to other lakes, Sand Lake’s 4,382 forested acres paves the way for Anglers to obtain a different experience from the other lakes.

 At Sand Lake, anglers note the difference in water temperatures throughout this lake in addition to the incredible underwater structure.
 Regular stocking from the Department of Natural Resources provides a reliable fishing experience.